 PoS won't take over PoW, but an alternate method may do so.
 The biggest reason being the impact PoW has on the environment, the energy it uses and the e-waste it can create.

 Another key reason is the fact that Proof of Work enables an honest and healthy competition.
 The process of using a proof of work network for transactions on the blockchain is entertaining for some people, the rewards gained also a big factor.

 With PoS, the reward for Staking crypto is nowhere near as great as being rewarded for verifying hashes where a Miner may receive a certain amount of Bitcoin or Ethereum.

 The idea of PoS taking over PoW also assumes that another coin wouldn't spawn, requiring PoW to mine and maintain transactions on its Blockchain.

 Are you ready?
-Sign up to start earning on your crypto with Nebeus today.
+Sign up to start staking your crypto with Nebeus today.

 La inversión en criptoactivos no está regulada, puede no ser adecuada para inversores minoristas y se puede perder la totalidad del monto invertido.